 E-Cigarettes fly in the face of historical nicotine consumption methods and resemble tobacco products enough to the lay person that they are widely misunderstood.
-They are also currently the subject of premature and over-reactive political and media hyperbole due to their exponential growth in use during the past 2 years.
+They are also currently the subject of premature and over-reactive political and media hyperbole due to their exponential growth in use since 2008.
 Premature regulation based on misinformation stands to deny the public one of the greatest health benefits in the last 200 years.

 As research unfolds, I intend to post it here for your sake, as well as mine.
 For now I'm publishing the links to the research materials I've gathered (and continue to gather), and little by little adding summary reference pages so that we can decide for ourselves.